Getting ready to move to a senior community? Time to declutter…

 Don’t let bags and boxes pile up — take them to where they need to go within a short time.
 Otherwise, the clutter tends to pile up and creates unnecessary stress.

-Takeaway: Taking action means progress and gets you closer to your goal of moving to a senior community and enjoying a maintenance-free lifestyle.
+Takeaway: Taking action means progress and gets you closer to your goal of moving to a senior community and enjoying a low-maintenance lifestyle.

 FINALLY, MAKE IT FUN